 There are many studies that are showing us a fact that a good plan is important in reaching your goals.

 So write down your goals, shorten your list to a one or two that is most attractive to you and schedule it in your daily/ weekly schedule.
 Make a space for that date with yourself and treat it like a date with the most important person in the Universe.

 Give yourself some slack

-Remember, every time we get distracted or carried away that is the great moment where we can realised that we were lost and start all over again, thousands and thousands times.
+Remember, every time we get distracted or carried away that is the great moment where we can realize that we were lost and start all over again, thousands and thousands of times.
 We have always a chance to start again.